aawaheed/magic/README.md

 The above illustrates how Magic facilitates for _"comment driven development"_, as in provide it with a declarative comment, and have the system implement the code.

+## 20x times faster than Python

+When we measure Hyperlambda and Magic Cloud, it's roughly around 20 times faster than similar solutions built in Python, such as Fast API or Flask.
+Compared to LangChain, it's probably around 50 times faster, in addition to making it much easier to create workflows, due to being able to create backend code using English.
+Hyperlambda solutions is in general on pair with C# combined with Entity Framework.

+Magic Cloud is built in C# and .Net Core.

 ## Getting started

 The easiest way to get started is to use Docker and create a _"docker-compose.yaml"_ file with the following content;